Guide on Accredited Employer Work Visa

 It is not necessary to send the physical passport or any other original documents to Immigration New Zealand, unless you have been ask to provide those.

-Depending on your occupation, holding an AEWV and continuing to work at or above median wage will unlock additional pathways to residence, such as, Green List Work to Residence, Care Workforce Work to Residence and Transport Sector Work to Residence.
+Depending on your occupation, holding an AEWV visa and continuing to work at or above median wage will unlock additional pathways to residence, such as, Green List Work to Residence, Care Workforce Work to Residence and Transport Sector Work to Residence.

 Basic requirements